gdsatherlie/timeincity/README.md

 - `VITE_ADSENSE_SLOT_INLINE` – ad slot ID for the inline placement between the timezone selector and weather card.
 - `VITE_ADSENSE_SLOT_BOTTOM` – ad slot ID for the sticky bottom banner.

+## AdSense ads.txt

+The required AdSense declaration is checked into `public/ads.txt`, which Vite and Vercel serve from the site root as `/ads.txt`.

 ## Super simple launch guide (explained like I'm five)

 1. **Put the project on your computer.** Download or clone this folder so you can open it locally.